Skip to content

 Professor Tim Spector from King’s College London conducted an experiment assessing the effects of junk food on the microbiome of his son, Tim junior.
 Prior to the experiment, young Tim’s gut microflora contained over 3,500 different species of bacteria, but after ten days these populations had plummeted down to just 1,300 species.
 Wipe-out!

 Do tantrums begin in the tum?
-Do certain types of bacteria affect our behaviour?
+Do certain types of bacteria affect our behaviour and memory?
 Should future psychological profiling tests include a breakdown of our gut microbiota?

 If you are trying to support mental health symptoms, then it appears that the key to our overall state of our sense of well-being lies in ensuring that there is a healthy relationship between our gut and our brain.